Who can participate in the Bible Lands program?

 How can I make payments?

-Payments may be made to the FHU Office of Business Services in the same way as the $400 deposit.
+All payments may be made to the FHU Office of Business Services.
 Checks may be mailed to:

 Make checks payable to FHU, and specify in the memo line that the payment is for the “Bible Lands program.”
 If the name of the participant is not the same as the name on the check, please also note for whom the payment is being made.